 We’ve got a fun solution!
-All this month, we are partnering with The Watershed Institute, along with the Princeton Environmental Commission, Friends of Princeton Open Space, Friends of Herrontown Woods, and the Friends of Rogers Refuge on a Princeton clean-up.
+All this summer, we are partnering with The Watershed Institute, along with the Princeton Environmental Commission, Friends of Princeton Open Space, Friends of Herrontown Woods, and the Friends of Rogers Refuge on a Princeton clean-up.

 The next time you go outside or take your dog for a walk, grab gloves and a bag, and pick up trash.
 You can pick up litter during a walk around the neighborhood, in your backyard, in the street, in a nearby park or anywhere else you see trash on the ground.

 When you participate, be sure to exercise social distancing and follow these guidelines:

 Take it to the next level and help us track what you find.
 Upload a list here, and consider including a photo and the place you cleaned up.
 If you post on social media, add the hashtags #njearthdaycleanup #princetonnjcleanup.

 Other towns throughout the US (eg, in Massachusetts and New York) have been engaging in this type of activity and it is something that can be done safely by following the guidelines above.
 We hope you’ll join us in cleaning up our town!

 Sign me up for news + tips from Sustainable Princeton